mlarraz/redis-migrator/README.md

 For installation on debian and redhat based system, `.deb` and `.rpm` packages can be used.

-For installing on MacOS system, use brew:-
+For installing on MacOS system, use brew

 ```shell
 brew install redis-migrator